akwjehcbajsdhc/Markdown-Viewer/README.md

 ---

-# Answer:
+# Hovering over a damage source will tell you the damage type
 By u/Mo_ody

 ## Damage Types and How They're Reduced
+All damage can be split into three types:

-Physical damage is reduced by the armor stat.
+- Physical damage is reduced by the armor stat.

-Magic damage is reduced by the magic resistance stat.
+- Magic damage is reduced by the magic resistance stat.

-True damage ignores most damage modifying effects and isn't reduced by armor or magic resistance; the number shown on the tooltip will be the damage it deals.
+- True damage ignores most damage modifying effects and isn't reduced by armor or magic resistance; the number shown on the tooltip will be the damage it deals.

 > *Ignite* is a spell that deals true damage.
 >